mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### Enterprise support

-We provide a private support channel for the enterprise customers on [Zendesk](https://material-ui.zendesk.com/).
+We provide a [private support channel](https://material-ui.zendesk.com/) for enterprise customers.

 ### Roadmap

-You can find our public roadmap on this [GitHub project](https://github.com/mui-org/material-ui-x/projects/1).
+Here is [the public roadmap](https://github.com/mui-org/material-ui-x/projects/1).
 It's organized by quarter.

 > ⚠️ Disclaimer: We operate in a dynamic environment, and things are subject to change.
-The information provided is intended to outline the general framework direction.
-It's intended for informational purposes only.
-We may decide to add/remove new items at any time depending on our capability to deliver while meeting our quality standards.
-The development, releases, and timing of any features or functionality of Material-UI remains at the sole discretion of Material-UI.
+The information provided is intended to outline the general framework direction, for informational purposes only.
+We may decide to add or remove new items at any time, depending on our capability to deliver while meeting our quality standards.
+The development, releases, and timing of any features or functionality remains at the sole discretion of Material-UI.
 The roadmap does not represent a commitment, obligation, or promise to deliver at any time.